top of page

 Cons of Floatovoltaics

-Potential impact on aquatic ecosystems
+⚠️ Potential impact on aquatic ecosystems and water stratification

-Limited scalability on small water bodies
+⚠️ Limited scalability on small or irregularly shaped water bodies

-Regulatory and solar permitting challenges
+⚠️ Regulatory and solar permitting complexities for water-based installations

 What Floatovoltaic Projects Exist Today?